Skip to main content

 Continuous Integration usage (environment variables)

 Alternatively, the Cumulocity session can be controlled purely by environment variables.
+This is the recommended approach for CI pipelines (GitHub Actions, GitLab CI, etc.).

-Then the Cumulocity settings can be set by the following environment variables.
+The Cumulocity settings can be set by the following environment variables.

 Switching sessions for a single command